AkshatBajaj/imglab/README.md

 **Other features**:

-* Special attention for dlib users.
-You can easily adjust the order of parts / landmarks / featurepoints.
 * Open-source and free forever.
 * You can draw feature points and shapes (circles, rectangles, polygons).
 Other shapes like ellipses, lines, curves will be added in the future if there is demand.
 * Small project file so it can be shared over the mail.
 In [निम्न (Nimn)](http://nimn.in) data format
 * Multiple formats are supported
-  * dlib XML
   * dlib pts
   * Pascal VOC
   * COCO
   * Tenserflow (in plan)

 **Other quality-of-life features**:

 * Drag or resize any annotation shape.